Tonyfu09/2023-24_OSWE_Note/README.md

 Question could ask
 - 1. The user ID you could?
-- 2. How the user can login
+- 2. How the user obtain the password via signup
+- 3. How the user while they forgot password

 - ### PHP Type Juggling
 Simplify PHP Type Juggling - https://secops.group/php-type-juggling-simplified/